 In August 2007, a derivative lawsuit was filed in California Superior Court for County of Orange-Smith v.
-Hong, Case No. 07CC01359-against certain of the Company's officers and directors.
-This action contains factual allegations similar to those of the federal class action lawsuit described above, but the plaintiff in this case also asserts claims for violations of California's insider trading laws, breaches of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment.
+Hong, Case No. 07CC01359against certain of the Company's officers and directors.
+This action contains factual allegations similar to those of the federal class action lawsuit described above, but the plaintiff in this case asserts claims for violations of California's insider trading laws, breaches of fiduciary duty, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment.
 The plaintiff seeks unspecified damages, equitable and/or injunctive relief and disgorgement of all profits, benefits and other compensation obtained by the defendants.
 The defendants in this action have not responded to the complaint.
 Pursuant to a stipulation, the parties agreed to temporarily stay the action pending the ultimate decision on the defendants' motions to dismiss in the federal securities class action.
-The parties also agreed that twenty days after the court in the federal securities class action issues a final ruling as to the motions to dismiss brought in that action, the parties will meet and confer regarding the time for defendants to respond to the complaint in this derivative action.
-The Company believes that the allegations lack merit and intends to vigorously defend all claims asserted.
-At this time, however, the Company is unable to form a professional judgment that an unfavorable outcome is either probable or remote.
-Moreover, if an unfavorable outcome should eventually occur, the Company is not at this time able to estimate the amount or range of possible loss.
+In April 2009, following a voluntary mediation of the matter which took place in December 2008, the parties reached a tentative agreement to settle the derivative action.
+In June 2009, the parties executed a Stipulation and Agreement of Settlement of Derivative Claims documenting the essential terms of the proposed settlement, and on June 26, 2009, the parties filed their joint motion for preliminary approval of the proposed settlement with the Court.
+The Court granted preliminary approval of the proposed settlement on July 27, 2009.
+The final hearing on the proposed settlement is set for November 5, 2009.
+The Company makes no assurances at this time that the Court will grant final approval of the proposed settlement terms or that the matter ultimately will be settled.
+Despite the pending settlement reached in this derivative action, the Company believes that the allegations lack merit.
 In addition, the Company received correspondence from counsel for a purported shareholder requesting that the Company take actions to investigate and remedy alleged wrongdoing by unidentified former and current officers and/or directors based on allegations similar to those in the Smith v.
 Hong derivative case.
 The Company, through its Board of Directors, has evaluated and rejected this request.
+The proposed settlement also is intended to resolve any remaining issues arising from this shareholder request.
+Despite the pending settlement reached, the Company believes that the allegations raised in the shareholder request also lack merit.